manitbaser/home/content/jobs/Flipkart/index.md

 - Implemented asynchronous support using Python Sanic, reducing latency by 12%.
 - Parallelised external service calls for Dialogue Assistant bot operations, resulted in reduced execution time by 15%.
 - Contributed to Dialog Manager and ASR Pipeline for enabling interactive dialogue and voice search. -->

-- Designed and developed the Voice Pipeline for managing highly scalable & low latency Voice Translations & Search.
+- Designed and developed the ASR pipeline for managing highly scalable & low latency voice search & translations.
-- Implemented asynchronous support for Voice pipeline using Sanic, Beanstalk & ZMQ reducing latency by 12%.
+- Implemented asynchronous support for ASR pipeline using Sanic, Beanstalk & ZMQ reducing latency by 12%.
 - Implemented multi-tenant architecture to onboard and support multiple tenants like Myntra, Wholesale and Grocery.